sushaz9/reading-notes/learning-markdown.md

 Markdown appears to be a good starting point when getting to grips with languages like HTML as it allows you to format a page without any prior coding knowledge.
 It's designed to be easy to read and write and allows you to play around with basic formatting such as:

 # Headings
-using a single # key to create the largest headings, or more to create smaller headings
+using a single # key to create the largest heading, or more to create smaller headings

 - bullet
 - points